 - 3 out of 5 – Compliments on the scent you’re wearing are rare, but you have received them.

 - 4 out of 5 – You often get complements on the scent you’re wearing.

 - 5 out of 5 – You get compliments all the time, often with people dying to know what you are wearing.

 8) Packaging (Bottling)

 To be sure, whether or not one likes the bottle is completely subjective.
-I much prefer the modern Gucci Rush plastic container to the old-fashioned bottles from Annick Goutal.
+I much prefer the modern Gucci Rush plastic container to the old-fashioned bottles from Annick Goutal (though they have now been refashioned).
 I also think many exquisite Middle Eastern bottles are hideously gaudy, but many of those designs will delight others.
 My 2 out of 5 may be a 5 for someone else.
 In packaging, however, there are utilitarian factors to consider as well.
 Does the spray atomizer work well?
-It the bottle so delicate it breaks easily when you accidentally drop it?
+Is the bottle so delicate it breaks easily when you accidentally drop it?
 Does it leak?
 Does the heavy weight convey luxury to you?
 It is light enough to pack for travel should you decide to take the whole thing?
 No, packaging is not the top factor when choosing a fragrance, but it cannot be ignored.

 - 1 out of 5 – The bottle looks cheap, trashy, doesn’t spray well, and leaks (and possibly more).

 - 2 out of 5 – The bottle has just 1 or 2 of the above attributes.

 - 3 out of 5 – The bottle and sprayer are functional, but nothing special, aesthetically.